design-sparx/prism-designs/README.md

 ## 🎯 Philosophy

-Most design systems (Material-UI, Ant Design, Carbon) are production-ready but difficult to learn from.
+Most design systems (Material-UI, Ant Design, Carbon) are production-ready but challenging to learn from.
 Their codebases are complex, and architectural decisions aren't always clear.
 Prism takes the opposite approach:

 - **Education First**: Inline documentation explains the "why" behind every pattern
 - **Simple Architecture**: Easy to understand, not over-engineered